tezos/tezos/docs/whitedoc/the_big_picture.rst

     interacting via the user, making RPC calls, and signing data using signer plug-ins.
 Most of the, including RPC calling functions from :package:`tezos-shell-services` and
-    :package:`tezos-protocol-alpha`, are abstracted over this object
+    :package:`tezos-protocol-004-Pt24m4xi`, are abstracted over this object
     type.
 That way, it is possible to use the same code for different platforms or toolkits.
-  - :package:`tezos-client-alpha` provides some functions to perform the operations of protocol alpha using the wallet and signers from the client context.
+  - :package:`tezos-client-004-Pt24m4xi` provides some functions to perform the operations of protocol alpha using the wallet and signers from the client context.
   - :package:`tezos-client-commands` plugs the basic context access functions from :package:`tezos-client-base` as handlers for the commands of the ``tezos-client`` command line wallet.
-  - :package:`tezos-client-alpha-commands` plugs the functions from
+  - :package:`tezos-client-004-Pt24m4xi-commands` plugs the functions from
-    :package:`tezos-client-alpha` as handlers for the alpha specific commands of the ``tezos-client`` command line wallet.
+    :package:`tezos-client-004-Pt24m4xi` as handlers for the 004-Pt24m4xi
+    specific commands of the ``tezos-client`` command line wallet.
   - :package:`tezos-client-genesis` contains the basic activator
     commands available on the genesis protocol.
   - :package:`tezos-client-base-unix` implements configuration file